Home ยป Recipes ยป dinner

 Shallots: I love how subtle shallots are compared to red or white onions which is why they are perfect for this salad.

 Pumpkin Maple Vinaigrette: Use my recipe that you can find here.
 It’s absolutely delish!
+The ingredients are olive oil, apple cider vinegar, pumpkin puree, maple syrup, Dijon mustard, garlic, and salt.

-Step Four-Toss the dressing into the salad and serve immediately or before putting the dressing onto the salad, place the salad in the fridge for an hour to chill before serving.
+Step four: Toss the dressing into the salad and serve immediately, or before putting the dressing onto the salad, place the salad in the fridge for an hour to chill before serving.

-If you are going to prepare this salad one single serving at a time, like for meal prepping, keep all of the ingredients in separate air-tight containers and store them in the fridge.
-The raisins can be stored in the pantry and not the fridge.
 A little note about the apple chunks.
 They are the only ingredient that will turn brown if you cut them ahead of time.
 You could chop these when you are ready to make a salad.

 Tips + Modifications